 • You will have the chance to educate members about all aspects of starting and/or operating a sustainable farm or ranch.

-Applicants who meet the requirements of the written application will be invited to an interview scheduled between July 16 and August 14, 2018.
+Applicants who meet the requirements of the written application will be invited to an interview scheduled between mid July and mid August, 2020.

 Local Farmer Project Leader: Lisa Hunter